Frequently Asked Questions

 Is my information shared with first responders?

 All reports are shared directly with local officers in your area.
-Your name, email and phone number are shared.
+If you choose to provide them, your name, email and phone number are shared.
 This information is shared with officers in case they have additional questions about what you have submitted, and to also notify you of the resolution.

 How does Relay work with law enforcement?

-Relay works directly with law enforcement agencies to get this service in their city.
+Relay works directly with law enforcement agencies to enhance this service in their city.
 Officers who are using Relay’s service have been trained to respond directly to your reports upon their submission.
+Reports made outside of jurisdictions using Relay are still delivered to the appropriate agency.

 Is the Relay App available in my area?